ninjarlz/discount-management/README.md

 ![auth.png](readme_img/auth.png)

-The given endpoint does not require any kind of body nor other type of credentials and returns token with all permissions required by the application API.
+The given endpoint does not require any kind of body or other type of credentials and returns a token with all permissions required by the application API.

-Decoded token payload has the following structure:
+The decoded token payload has the following structure:

 ```
 {